ornl-languages/osb/ssca1/README.md

 two large sequences.
 We ﬁx the length of the main and match sequences to be the same, so the algorithm effectively runs in O(n^2) time.

-The ﬁrst step is to generate a similarity matrix.
+The first step is to generate a similarity matrix.
 This similarity matrix decides if a pair of codons, a triplet of adjacent DNA nucleotides that code for proteins, are either exact matches, similar matches that are distinct but serve the same function, or dissimilar matches.
 This can be generalized